maireadmeagher/ICT-25/topicxx-wip/unit-4-labs-week-8/side-unit/talk-2-decision/decision-guide.md

 # 03 : Decision Guide

-what graphs / charts to use
+which graphs / charts to use